 Why we don’t force our students to compete

 Many clubs do not inform you prior to joining that they expect you or your children to compete.
-With us we do not do this.
-In some ways competing in a competition is an excellent way to bring out the best in some kids and adults because it pushes you out of your comfort zone, it builds confidence, and is very good at giving you a goal to work towards.
+With us, we do not do this.
+In some ways competing in a competition is an excellent way to bring out the best in some kids and adults because it pushes you out of your comfort zone, builds confidence, and is very good at giving you a goal to work towards.
 With us, competing is not a standard or mandatory requirement as it is in some clubs.

 Interested in competing?

 To be a good competitor there are 7 traits you need to develop.
 Talk to our instructors and see how many traits you have for success or how to gain them.